open-ephys/gui-docs/source/User-Manual/Recording-data/Open-Ephys-format.rst

 Events
 -------

-Event from all processors is stored in :code:`all_channels.events`.
+Events for each stream is stored in a :code:`.events` file.
 Each "record" contains the data for an individual event stored according to the following scheme:

 .. image:: ../../_static/images/recordingdata/open-ephys/events.png
   :alt: Open Ephys data events format